Open-Source-Compliance/Sharing-creates-value/CONTRIBUTING.md

   * Provide meaningful commit messages
   * Describe your changes well and in imperative
   * To resolve conflicts, rebase pull request branches onto their target branch
+  * please make sure that your contributions are [REUSE](https://reuse.software/) conformant

 If you want to learn more the git project provides very good documentation about [how to submit patches](https://github.com/git/git/blob/master/Documentation/SubmittingPatches)